 UCAN transports more than 650 cases a year.
 Our helicopter flies within a 200-mile radius of Chicago, connecting community hospitals with advanced care facilities and medical resources in the region.
 The twin-engine Airbus EC-145 helicopter flies at speeds up to 140 miles per hour and is capable of transporting two patients, up to four medical crew members and one pilot.
-All of our transports are staffed by either a flight nurse and flight physician or two flight nurses.
+All of our transports are staffed with two flight nurses.

 Often asked to land at the scene of an emergency — whether on a highway, football field or public park — our UCAN helicopter is capable of responding within minutes.
 These requests for assistance typically come from 911 communications centers or other first responders.
 For inter-facility transports, doctors, ER staff and other medical personnel may call the UCAN communications center to request a flight.